Texas A&M AgriLife Extension Service: Soil, Water, and Forage Testing Laboratory

 Highly Contagious Rabbit Disease in Texas

 RHDV2 was found in Lampasas and Hamilton Counties.
 This is a highly contagious, deadly virus, affecting domestic and wild rabbits.
 Per TAHC mandate, all rabbits in the barns were euthanized and the barn must remain empty for 90 days.
 Because this virus is now in D8 (Hamilton County), here are some of the recommendations that are being put out by the American Rabbit Breeders Association.
 At this time, the ARBA is asking breeders close to outbreaks to enact strict bio-security measures to reduce the opportunity of their herds contracting this deadly virus.
-Rabbit breeders are encouraged to not utilize cross country transport service during this time in an effort to contain the outbreak and protect rabbit populations across the continent.
+Rabbit breeders are encouraged to not utilize cross-country transport services during this time to contain the outbreak and protect rabbit populations across the continent.

 Per ARBA show rules, a sanctioned show “reserved the right to refuse entries from exhibitors placing an entry from all locations within 150 miles which has had a confirmed outbreak of RCV/RHD/VHD within the past 60 days of the entry deadline.”
 If the virus continues to spread in our area, this can affect exhibitors’ entries to local breeder shows and the State Fair of Texas.

-Whether it’s termites or fire ants, white grubs or aphids…if it’s an insect pest, we’ll try to provide you with the best in science-based, pest management solutions.
+Whether it’s termites or fire ants, white grubs, or aphids…if it’s an insect pest, we’ll try to provide you with the best science-based, pest management solutions.
 Click Here to learn more about insects in the city.

 More Resources for Texans

 Texas A&M AgriLife Learn offers a robust selection of documents and information sheets, many of which offer a FREE downloadable version, as well as available books and other materials that expand on the topic(s).

 Click Here to access AgriLife Learn.